SharpShooter Funding Business Loan

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Building a successful business requires hard work, personal sacrifice and the unglamourous reality of getting the funding you need.
+Building a successful business requires hard work, personal sacrifice and the unglamorous reality of getting the funding you need.
 If you’re a minority, you may qualify for financial opportunities designed to help your business succeed.
-We’ll take you through various loan and grant options, who can get them and how to apply.
+We’ll take you through various minority business loan and grant options, who can get them and how to apply.

-There are many business loans available to entrepreneurs in Canada – among them, offerings targeted at people who face a greater number of challenges in helping their businesses succeed.
+There are many business loans available to entrepreneurs in Canada – among them are offerings targeted at people who face a greater number of challenges in helping their businesses succeed.

-Innovation Canada – the Canadian government department tasked with growing the economy by supporting innovators and entrepreneurs – has a large database of government funding opportunities and services.
+Innovation Canada is the federal department tasked with growing the economy by supporting innovators and entrepreneurs with a large database of government funding opportunities and services.
 It would be worth your while to search through this database to find national and provincial/territorial financing that you could qualify for.

 Additionally, you should also take a look at funding offered by the Business Development Bank of Canada (BDC), the nation’s only financial institution that operates solely for entrepreneurs.
 The BDC has many financing opportunities and training resources for a wide range of business people including young entrepreneurs, indigenous people, newcomers to Canada, female entrepreneurs and others.

 The CSBFP Loan offers loans of up to $1 million to startups and small businesses that gross $1,000,000 or less per year.
 You can apply for this loan through many banks including TD Canada Trust, CIBC, Scotiabank, BMO and HSBC.
 The amount you qualify for ultimately depends on how the bank evaluates your loan application and credit score.
 Learn more in our detailed guide.